kamlesh-t25/Library/README.md

 - We have defined models for users, books, and orders.
 For the admin panel, we are not using any model.
 Instead, we are directly connecting our backend to MongoDB to retrieve the required information (email and password) for login, which is defined in "server.js".

+- We have defined three models -userModel , orderModel and bookModel.

 - The models are located in a folder named "models."
 Their functions, specifying how they work on particular routes, are defined in the "routes" folder, and the route names are in the "controllers" folder.
 These components are all combined in "server.js."

 - The OrderModel is connected to each user via the userId, which is stored as _id in OrderModel.
 The BookModel is used for updating, deleting, or adding books in the database.